CharissaHollister/Password-Generator-2000/README.md

 ![ScreenShot](./assets/Screenshot%20Password%20Generator%20Webpage.jpg)

-## Assignment criteria
-GIVEN I need a new, secure password
-WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
-THEN I select which criteria to include in the password WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page

 ## Future improvement opportunities
-Add quicklink to copy password to clipboard
+Add quicklink to copy password to clipboard<br />
-Add ability to display or hide the new password for discretion Inline criteria through booleans to simplify the process and to see all selected criteria choices for end user Add favicon
+Add ability to display or hide the new password for discretion<br />
+Inline criteria through booleans to simplify the process and to see all selected criteria choices for end user<br />
+Add favicon<br />
-Update background
+Update background<br />

+## Minimum customer criteria
+GIVEN I need a new, secure password<br />
+WHEN I click the button to generate a password<br />
+THEN I am presented with a series of prompts for password criteria<br />
+WHEN prompted for password criteria<br />
+THEN I select which criteria to include in the password<br />
+WHEN prompted for the length of the password<br />
+THEN I choose a length of at least 8 characters and no more than 128 characters<br />
+WHEN asked for character types to include in the password<br />
+THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters<br />
+WHEN I answer each prompt<br />
+THEN my input should be validated and at least one character type should be selected<br />
+WHEN all prompts are answered<br />
+THEN a password is generated that matches the selected criteria<br />
+WHEN the password is generated<br />
+THEN the password is either displayed in an alert or written to the page<br />